 FACILITY COMPONENT DEVELOPMENT GUIDELINES Playing Surface A Master Plan prepared for the site shall show the location of all planned playing areas for the facility, not just the area being constructed in the first stage of the establishment of the facility.
 The dimensions for playing areas will be in accordance with the relevant sporting associations' guidelines.
 The provision of turf, which is irrigated and drained for the primary training and competition areas.
 Other Infrastructure The provision of additional infrastructure such as floodlights, fencing, spectator areas, scoreboards, coach/interchange shelters, bike facilities, drink fountains and waste bins to be assessed on an as needs basis.
 Site should comprise a designated car park area (number of spaces to be assessed on an as needs basis).
 Pavilion A shelter should be available (as a minimum), with the need for a permanent clubhouse/pavilion to be assessed on an as needs basis.
 No pavilion will be provided where there are opportunities to co-locate with other clubs, as it is assumed that some facility components (such as public toilets, kitchens and canteens, etc.) will be provided within these pavilions and these should not be duplicated.
 The development of shared pavilions for sports with lower participation rates is preferred over exclusive-use sites.
-Where a pavilion is provided the following development guidelines will apply: The size of change rooms, showers & toilets will depend on the average number of people getting changed at a time.
+Where a pavilion is provided the following development guidelines will apply: The size of change rooms, showers &amp; toilets will depend on the average number of people getting changed at a time.
 The provision of an umpires/referees room will be assessed on an as needs basis.
 The size of the room will allow for a changing space, toilet and a cubicle shower / change area to allow mixed gender use.
 The provision of public toilets to be assessed on an as needs basis - will depend on an assessment of the average and peak crowds.
 An accessible unisex toilet will be provided where public toilets have not been provided.
-Kitchen/Kiosk: 20m2.
+Kitchen/Kiosk: 20m.
 Council will only provide basic facilities to ensure that the kitchen/kiosk complies with Australian Standard 4674 Series, the Food Standards Code and Food Act 1984.
 Designs will require approval from Council's Environmental Health Department.
-Storage: Total 40m2.
+Storage: Total 40m.
 One internal and one externally accessed storage area should be provided.
-Community Space: 50m2 - 100m2.
+Community Space: 50m - 100m.
 The design for all pavilions should show community spaces having an outlook onto the playing area, and should be Master Planned to allow for future extension of community spaces.
-The provision and size of an external covered viewing area will depend on an assessment of the average and peak crowds. <!--